Ashland Food Co-op Vision

 Community Grants logo

 Each year, we set aside a percentage of sales from the previous year to fund the Community Grants.
-These funds support local projects that align with our vision of enhancing health and enriching the community while promoting our mission to provide education about food, the environment, nutrition, and health.
+These funds support local projects that align with our vision of enhancing health and enriching the community while promoting our mission to provide education about food, the environment, nutrition, health and culture.

 In 2023, we proudly donated over $29,000 to 17 area nonprofit organizations doing excellent work in our community.